sofa-framework/doc/components/engine/select/meshsplittingengine.md

 <!-- generate_doc -->
 # MeshSplittingEngine

-This class breaks a mesh in multiple parts, based on selected vertices or cells.
+Engine breaking a mesh in multiple parts, based on selected vertices or cells.

 ## Vec3d